tinker board S

 Enhanced DIY Design

 The PCB dimensions and topology of the Tinker Board S align with standard SBC boards, allowing support for a wide range of chassis and physical accessories.
 The PCB features silk-screening with a connection header and location callouts, for improved connection clarity.
-The onboard MIPI headers also feature colour-coded pull tabs.
+The onboard MIPI headers also feature color-coded pull tabs.

 Tinker Board S also includes a heatsink, which helps improve heat dissipation under heavy loading or in hot ambient environments.